Infertility

 IUI

 Need a lingo guide?
 IUI is short for intrauterine insemination.
-This is the process where a doctor takes a male partner’s sperm and inserts it into the uterus.
-It’s one of the least invasive treatments out there, and it can be pretty successful in certain situations.
+This is the process where a doctor takes a male partner’s (or sperm donor’s) sperm and inserts it into the uterus.
+It’s one of the least invasive treatments out there, and it is often recommended before IVF.

-(Data via the Centers for Disease Control, here; the American Society for Reproductive Medicine, here; The Medical Journal of Australia, here; the University of New South Wales, here; and the Society for Assisted Reproductive Technology, here).
+(Data via the Centers for Disease Control, here; the American Society for Reproductive Medicine, here, and Archives of Gynecology and Obstetrics, here)

 IVF